Exceptional groups and the $s$-arc-transitivity of vertex-primitive digraphs, I: Introduction

+Although Theorem~\ref{th:main} shows that $s \leq 2$ in each case, we are not aware of a single example with $s = 2$.

-Theorem~\ref{th:main} investigates the cases where $L \cong {}^3D_4(q)$, $G_2(q)$, or ${}^2F_4(q)$ and is part of the second author's Ph.D. thesis~\cite{Chen2023}.
-In his thesis, he also showed that $s \leq 2$ when $L$ is a symplectic group or a unitary group (in certain cases).
-The remaining two families of exceptional simple groups, $E_7(q)$ and $E_8(q)$, will be addressed in a forthcoming paper.
+The results in this paper for the groups with socle \(L={}^3D_4(q)\), \(G_2(q)\), or ${}^2F_4(q)$ formed part of the second author's Ph.D. thesis~\cite{Chen2023}.
+The remaining exceptional groups with socle $E_7(q)$ and $E_8(q)$ will be addressed in future work.